 JASON MARCUS has worked almost exclusively with whistleblowers and the False Claims Act since 2008.
-He takes great pride in the fact that in every case, he has the honor of working for the "good guys" - whistleblowers who believe that nothing is more important than integrity and doing the right thing - and helping the United States dispense justice against cheats and frauds.
-Jason was named one of Georgia's Top Rated Lawyers by Legal Leaders, was selected as a Rising Star by Super Lawyers Magazine, and maintains the highest ratings of AV Preeminent by Martindale-Hubbell and 10.0 by Avvo.
+He takes great pride in the fact that in every case, he has the honor of working for the "good guys" - whistleblowers who believe that nothing is more important than integrity - and helping the United States dispense justice against cheats and frauds.
+Jason was named one of Georgia's Top Rated Lawyers by Legal Leaders, is annually selected as a Rising Star by Super Lawyers Magazine, and maintains the highest ratings of AV Preeminent by Martindale-Hubbell and 10.0 by Avvo.
+He is a Board Member for the Qui Tam Section of the Federal Bar Association, and the founder of the Young Lawyers Division for the Taxpayers Against Fraud Education Fund.

 For as long as he can remember, Jason knew he would be a lawyer (other than a period in the fourth grade when he briefly contemplated dermatology).
 He graduated from the University of Georgia School of Law, cum laude, as the youngest member of the Class of 2006.
 While at UGA, in addition to indulging in his love of college football, Jason served as Notes Editor for the school's Journal of Intellectual Property Law and as President of the Sports & Entertainment Law Society.
 Prior to law school, Jason earned his Bachelor of Arts Degree from Tulane University after just two years in New Orleans, majoring in Political Economics and minoring in English.